novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-92.md

 Was it one of her favorite songs?

-Suddenly, Lee Hyun-woo felt like going to a karaoke room with Kim Ah-young.
+Suddenly, Lee Hyun-woo felt the urge to go to a karaoke room with Kim Ah-young.

 In fact, it was something he could do anytime.